DewanshVk/Financial-Market-Data-Pipeline-/Readme.md

 ## Overview
 Overview
-This project builds a real-time financial market data pipeline to fetch, process, and analyze stock market data using Azure services and visualize it in Power BI.

 This project is a real-time financial market data pipeline that fetches stock market data, processes it, and visualizes it in real-time.
 It uses Azure services for streaming and storage, Power BI for dashboards, and Apache Airflow to automate the workflow.
 I built it to explore stock market trends and sharpen my data engineering skills.

-Key Features
-* Live Data Streaming: Fetches stock market data using the Yahoo Finance API and streams it via Azure Event Hub.
-* Real-Time Processing: Azure Stream Analytics processes incoming data for analysis.
-* Cloud Storage & Querying: Processed data is stored in Azure Data Lake Storage (ADLS) and CosmosDB for structured querying.
-* Insights & Visualization: Power BI provides real-time dashboards for financial market trends.
-* Automation & Orchestration: Apache Airflow automates and schedules pipeline tasks.
-* Containerized Deployment: The entire setup is Dockerized for easy deployment and scalability.

 ### Key Features
 - **Live Data**: Pulls stock data from Yahoo Finance and streams it through Azure Event Hubs.